benstoehr/cs425-sp19/mp3/doc.md

 ### Deadlock Detection

-A coordinator receives all operations from the servers.
+A coordinator monitors all operations from the servers.
 It keeps a dictionary of all current locks.
-When a message comes, it check if the operation causes any deadlocks.
+The servers send their GET/SET/COMMIT/ABORT operations to the coordinators.
+When an operation message comes, it check if the operation causes any deadlocks.
 If yes, it sends `shouldAbort`.
 Otherwise, it sends `ok`.
 The server executes accordingly.

 Please refer to `.py`